Generally, to be relevant, the past work the claimant performed must have been within

 when we establish onset.
 Therefore, the day after the prior denial date was the correct

 onset date even though the fifteen year period following the claimant’s past work

 IMPORTANT: Consider work performed prior to the relevant period to be PRW when there is a continuity

 of skills, knowledge, and work processes between the work outside the relevant period

-of 12/30/14, the assembly line job is no longer in the relevant period; however, the
+and the claimant having a future DLI, the assembly line job is no longer in the relevant

-supervisor job is within the relevant period and is PRW.
-The claimant is no longer
+job is within the relevant period and is PRW.
+The claimant is no longer able to tolerate

 IMPORTANT: If any portion of the period the claimant performed past work extends into the relevant